designstem/projects/colorblindness/index-05-contrast-and-harmony.md

 | id: double-complementary-triadic
 | theme: dark
 | rows: auto
+| cols: 1fr 2fr 2fr
-| 1 1
+| 1 1 1
-| 2 3
+| 2 3 4
-| 4 4
+| 5 5 5

 <!-- ##### EXPLAIN  -->
 ##### Color contrast and harmony
 # Double complementary and triadic palettes

-~Besides split complementary palettes, there are also **double complementary** and **triadic palettes** which form bold contrasts.~

-~Triads with primary colors are garish.
-You get softer palettes with secondary or tertiary colors.
-As for double complementary palettes be careful not to use equal volumes of the four colors.
-This can have a piercing effect.~

 -

+~Besides split comple&shy;mentary palettes, there are also **double comple&shy;mentary** and **triadic palettes** which form bold contrasts.~

+-

 <ColorPaletteWheel name="DoubleComplementary" />

+~As for double comple&shy;mentary palettes be careful not to use equal volumes of the four colors.
+This can have a piercing effect.~

 -

 <ColorPaletteWheel name="Triadic" sectors="24" />

+~Triads with primary colors are garish.
+You get softer palettes with secondary or tertiary colors.~

 -